JakLarsen/SpringBoard/38/conceptual.md

 - What is an environment variable and what are they used for?

   - An environment variable is one whose value is set outside the program itself which can be loaded and accessed by the program
-  - They are often used to prevent the need for re-lease of the application due to changes that wouldn't alter it's functionality and usability.
+  - They are often used to prevent the need for re-release of the application due to changes that wouldn't alter it's functionality and usability.

 - What is TDD?
 What are some benefits and drawbacks?